Privacy Policy

 Our current retention approach for the MVP is:

-- **Checkout/consent records (Terms acceptance, key disclosures)**: up to 6 years (to help address chargebacks, fraud and legal claims). - **Booking metadata (name, email, scheduling details)**: up to 24 months after the session (for support, service quality and dispute resolution), unless a longer period is required by law. - **Payment metadata (transaction IDs, amounts, currency, status, refunds/chargebacks)**: typically 6–10 years (tax/accounting and audit requirements may vary by jurisdiction and provider). - **AI chat content and session text**: typically up to 90 days for debugging, abuse prevention and quality improvement, after which we delete or de-identify it where reasonably possible. - **De-identified patterns / internal case library**: we may retain de-identified, non-attributable patterns and aggregated statistics longer-term to improve the product.
+- **Checkout/consent records (Terms acceptance, key disclosures)**: up to 6 years (to help address chargebacks, fraud and legal claims).
+Checkout/consent records typically include: timestamp of acceptance, version of Terms accepted, transaction ID, and payment status.
+Where possible, we minimize identifying details retained beyond what is needed for fraud, chargeback, and tax defense purposes. - **Booking and order metadata (name or payment-account name where provided by the payment processor, email, scheduling details, product selected, delivery status)**: up to 24 months after the session or delivery (for support, service quality and dispute resolution), unless a longer period is required by law. - **Payment metadata (transaction IDs, amounts, currency, status, refunds/chargebacks)**: typically 6–10 years (tax/accounting and audit requirements may vary by jurisdiction and provider). - **AI chat content and session text**: typically up to 90 days for service operation, debugging, abuse prevention and quality improvement, after which we delete or de-identify it where reasonably possible. - **Written-product intake content and case descriptions**: typically up to 90 days for service delivery, support, dispute resolution, debugging and quality improvement, after which we delete or de-identify it where reasonably possible, unless a longer period is reasonably necessary for legal, accounting, fraud-prevention or dispute-resolution purposes. - **De-identified patterns / internal case library**: we may retain de-identified, non-attributable patterns and aggregated statistics longer-term to improve the product.

 If you request deletion of your personal data (where applicable), we will make reasonable efforts to honour your request, subject to legal retention requirements and legitimate needs such as security and dispute resolution.